 ‘There was an old woman … ‘

 This California home will stir up some old nursery rhyme thoughts with its shoe-like design.
 It was designed back in 1976 and features unique interior art and design.
-Think this is wild?
-Check out the 50 wildest home designs around the world.

 Happy House Hunting

 Glass House, Freetown Christiania, Denmark

 Christiania, Denmark is an interesting place to begin with so a glass house isn’t out of character for an area in Denmark that is self-proclaimed autonomous.
 It’s home to around 1,000 people and began in 1971 when people started squatting in what was a military area.

 Feel the freedom of the open road in a tiny home.
 Catch a glimpse of some of the coolest tiny homes out there.